GunioRobot/athenry/doc/QuickStart.md

 ###setup:
 ________

-The setup command does a number of things automatically.
+The setup command does a number of things.
 It fetches the stage file and a portage snapshot.
-It checks the md5sums of those files.
-The setup command also creates the necessary directory structure for Athenry to properly operate.
+It checks the md5sums of those files, and extracts them.
+Creating the necessary directory structure for Athenry to properly operate.

+Athenry automatically runs the setup process when any stage is built.
+Alternatively you can run the `target setup` command to do just the setup process.
+You can also run individual setup commands if you wish.
+For example:

-    $ athenry setup
+    $ athenry setup fetchstage

+**fetchstage**
+: Fetches the stage from the stage url.

+**extractstage**
+: Extracts the stage tarball into your chroot while checking the md5sum.

+**fetchsnapshot**
+: Fetches the snapshot tarball.

+**extractsnapshot**
+: Extracts the snapshot tarball while checking the md5sum.

+**updatesnapshot**
+: If the snapshot cache has not been updated within 24 hours update it again using rsync.

+**copysnapshot**
+: Copies the snapshot cache into your chrootdir.

+**copy\_scripts**
+: Copies the scripts needed to build your stage into your chroot.

+**copy\_configs**
+: Copies user defined configuration files into your chroot for use.

 ###build:
 _________